Jacob-Brown-950/30-Day-SOC-Challenge/Week 1.md

 ---

 This concludes Week 1.
 In **Week 2**, we will dive deeper into using Sysmon for monitoring and logging system activity on Windows machines.
-Stay tuned!